rhashimoto/wa-sqlite/src/examples/README.md

 ### IDBVersionedVFS
 This is a VFS implementation that stores
 [versioned blocks on IndexedDB](https://github.com/rhashimoto/wa-sqlite/discussions/37).
 It uses an interesting hack to avoid storing journal data.
+No further development is planned for this class as IDBBatchAtomicVFS provides most of the same advantages with a cleaner approach.

 ### IDBMinimalVFS
 This is another implementation of VFS on IndexedDB that provides less performance